 Outlaw of Attraction – My Own Experience

 As someone who has been involved with psychology, the arts and wellbeing for 20 years it has been interesting although frustrating to watch this sales trend emerge.
-In the past year or so, I have also been approached by a few life coaches (one still in ‘training’ – whatever that means exactly).
+In the past year or so, I have also been approached by a few life coaches (one still in ‘training’).
 They asked me to explain:

 - ‘how’ I come up with my material,

 - ‘how’ I get my experiences

 - and ‘how’ I attract clients.

 Truth is… that there is no ‘how’, I just ‘do’.

 I’m curious by nature and I take positive risks in life, then reflect and take insight from the experiences.
 I then have the compulsion to share.
 Some people love the atypical (and even potentially trend-setting) work that I have done (including being a leader of the burlesque movement, creating a kind of ‘cat yoga’, presenting snakes in schools as social learning guides, investigating alleged paranormal activity and developing techniques for increased sensory perception… and so on), and as a result, want me to be involved personally with their own creative development.
 They pay me for my time and insight and thus I am a ‘coach’.

 However, I didn’t became a coach by design nor even desire.
 Instead I began coaching 10 years ago because someone requested that I be their mentor in burlesque.
 The thought of being a coach at that time was very daunting to me as I never felt ‘qualified’ – until it became apparent that I was wanted because I had a lot to share.